ElijahWilson-Kelly/superpy/README.md

 To sell an item use the sell command.

 ```
-python main.py sell --product-name [PRODUCT_NAME] --price [PRICE]
+python SuperPy sell --product-name [PRODUCT_NAME] --price [PRICE]
 ```

-If there are multiple of the same item available the item with the nearest expiration date will be sold.
+_If there are multiple of the same item available the item with the nearest expiration date will be sold._

 ---